tinganho/balanced-storage/README.md

 Balance is reached whenever there is a possibility that one or more sub methods being called for one corresponding add method.
 ```

-A programming language designer can decide whatever strictness of a balance definition he wants.
-Though a more strict balance definition might yield a less productive programming langauge.
-In our balance scope definition, we choose the most strict one.

 ### Syntax

 We also want to introduce a new syntax to annotate a storage: